-The soil conditions at the location of the proposed new streets at D. Rakowitz Subdivision, Units 1 & 2 in San Antonio, Texas were obtained by drilling 11 borings to a depth of 12 feet each.
+The soil conditions at the location of the proposed new streets at Vida San Antonio, Phase 4 in San Antonio, Texas were obtained from drilling ten borings to depths of 6 to 12 feet.
 Laboratory tests were performed on selected specimens to evaluate the engineering characteristics of various soil strata encountered in the borings.

-- The project is primarily underlain by dark brown clays, brown clays, and tan clays with some gravel. - The results of our exploration, laboratory testing, and engineering evaluation indicate the underlying clays at this site are highly plastic in character.
-Potential vertical movements on the order of 4 1⁄2 to 5 1⁄2 inches were estimated. - The proposed pavements at this site may be supported by flexible pavement sections.
-Cut and fill information is not available for our review at this time. - Based on the field and laboratory test results, the final street subgrade may be in the Clay areas.
-The pavement subgrade should be observed and verified at the time of construction. - At the time of construction, if the final street subgrade consists of material other than encountered in the borings, the recommendations may have to be revised.
-Pavement section recommendations for Local and Collector type streets are presented. - Ground water was not encountered in the borings at the time of drilling.
+- The results of our exploration, laboratory testing, and engineering evaluation indicate the underlying clays at this site are moderately plastic to highly plastic in character.
+Potential vertical movements on the order of 2 1⁄2 to 3 inches were estimated. - The proposed pavements at this site may be supported by flexible pavement sections.
+Cut and fill information is not available for our review at this time. - Sandy Clay or Clayey Gravel subgrades are anticipated.
+At the time of construction, if the final street subgrade consists of material other than encountered in our borings, the recommendations may have to be revised.
+Pavement section recommendations for Local and Collector type streets are presented. - Sandstone seams and gravel layers were encountered in the borings.
+Based on the review of geologic and soil maps, heavily cemented and hard sandstones should be anticipated especially during utility trench excavations. - We recommend that the site work contractor excavate test pits for their planning and budgeting purposes. - Ground water was not encountered in the borings at the time of drilling.